DanielCreggOrganization/w5-lab-classes-objects-danielcregg/README.md

 ---

 **Congratulations!** You've now practiced creating and using classes, constructors, the `this` keyword, static fields and methods, and overriding the `toString()` method in Java.
-Keep experimenting with new classes and explore inheritance, polymorphism, and other OOP concepts to deepen your understanding.
+Keep experimenting with new classes and later we will explore inheritance, polymorphism, and other OOP concepts to deepen your understanding.

 ---